2019 Legislative Priorities

-The Transportation Association of Maryland (TAM) has identified the priority issue that we will support during the 2018 session of the Maryland General Assembly.
+The Transportation Association of Maryland (TAM) has identified four priority issues that we will support during the 2019 session of the Maryland General Assembly.

 Other Legislative Information